williamfzc/testreportng/README.md

 - oldani / [HtmlTestRunner](https://github.com/oldani/HtmlTestRunner)
 - ...

 actually they nearly do the same things, with lots of redundant codes between them.
+I do not think build another runner is a good-enough idea to save our time.

 ## requirements